Why D24 Has Various Subtypes Including Sultan And XO Durian

 For a veteran durian that has survived the test of time, you’d surely expect it to have some fancy aliases to accompany it’s stature… especially when we are seeing more and more fancy names of other durians these days like red prawn. and bamboo leg.

 Some of them include jantung, butter king, margerin, etc. A couple of the more popular monikers of D24 that many might be more familiar with are Sultan and XO.
+These are all variants of D24.

 The legend behind the Sultan nickname is that it was the only durian worthy of serving to royalty in Malaysia.
 Thus, the pet name was more organically generated.